noir-lang/book/src/getting_started/tornado_cash.md

     constrain is_member == 1;
 ```

 This last line, constrains the variable to be equal to 1.
-If 1 was changed to 0, this would create a proof that the leaf was not present at that specific index. _Importantly, it would not prove that this leaf was not in the merkle tree._
+If 1 was changed to 0, this would create a proof that the leaf was not present at that specific index for that specific root. _Importantly, it would not prove that this leaf was not in the merkle tree._